 - Employment terms and conditions such as compensation, bonuses, type of work, place of work, and more

 Poland employment compliance includes multiple factors that begin with your employment contract.
-Three types of employment contracts are available and differ based on length:
+Two types of employment contracts are available and differ based on length:

-- Fixed-term contracts are available for work up to 33 months but can be renewed up to three times
+- Fixed-term contracts are available for work up to 33 months but can be renewed up to three times.
+If the same parties enter into a fixed-term contract for a fourth consecutive time or the total period of employment in the contract exceeds 33 months, the contract automatically becomes an open-ended contract.

 You must comply with the rules of the contract you choose.
 If you hire a Poland employee under a probationary period, you should outline the terms of that period in the employment contract.
 If the agreement does not include working hours, payment frequency, or annual leave entitlements, you’ll need to inform the employee of these details in writing within seven days of the start of the contract.